WATCH: Adaptive Monitoring for AI Deployments via Weighted-Conformal Martingales: Deriving Specific WCTM Algorithms for Main Practical Testing Objective: Testing for Concept Shift or Unanticipated Covariate Shift

-Due to the modification made in Eq. \eqref{appeq:restricted_cs_weights}, Theorem \ref{thm:general_weighted_p_validity} only directly applies for the covariate shift null hypothesis (i.e., for testing $\mathcal{H}_0(\hat{f})=\mathcal{H}_0^{(cs)}$ as in Eq. \eqref{appeq:cs_null}) when $t=t_{\text{ad}}$.
+Due to the modification made in Eq. \eqref{appeq:restricted_cs_weights}, Theorem \ref{thm:general_weighted_p_validity} only directly applies for the covariate shift null hypothesis (i.e., for testing $\mathcal{H}_0(\hat{f})=\mathcal{H}_0^{(\text{cs})}$ as in Eq. \eqref{appeq:cs_null}) for the timepoint $t=t_{\text{ad}}$.
 This is due to that, when a weighted-conformal $p$-value is not computed fully online,\footnote{That is, not computed relative to all the full observed data sequence with indices $[n+t]$, but only relative to a strict subset of $[n+t]$; for example, Eq. \eqref{appeq:weighted_p_vals_fixed_cal} computes the $p$-value relative to the data with indices $[n+t_{\text{ad}}-1]\cup \{n+t\}$, where $t_{\text{ad}}<t$.} the proof-by-induction approach in Section \ref{subsec:p_val_validity_pf} may not apply; in other words, for two test points $n+t$ and $n+t'$, their $p$-values $p_{n+t}^{\tilde{w}}$ and $p_{n+t'}^{\tilde{w}}$ may not be statistically independent due to their common dependency on the calibration data $[n+t_{\text{ad}}-1]$ in Eq. \eqref{appeq:weighted_p_vals_fixed_cal}.
-This gap can be resolved to enable testing of Eq. \eqref{appeq:cs_null} if the calibration data $[n+t_{\text{ad}}-1]$ are resampled for each test point.
+This gap can be resolved to enable testing of Eq. \eqref{appeq:cs_null} if the calibration data $[n+t_{\text{ad}}-1]$ are resampled for each test point, which restores independence trivially (due to each calibration set being entirely new).
 Alternatively, we can modify Eq. \eqref{appeq:cs_null} to also assume that we have enough initial source data (i.e., $n$ is large enough) so that the calibration scores' empirical CDF is equal to the true source score distribution, that is, $\widehat{F}_{V}^{[n+t_{\text{ad}}-1]} = F_{V}$, which is of course true in the limit $n\rightarrow \infty$.
 Accordingly, the $p$-value in Eq. \eqref{appeq:weighted_p_vals_fixed_cal} is effectively testing the modified null hypothesis of $\mathcal{H}_0^{\text{(cs)}}$ \textit{and} $\widehat{F}_{V}^{[n+t_{\text{ad}}-1]} = F_{V}$:

 In practice, Eq. \eqref{appeq:cs_null_modified} can roughly be thought of as also testing whether the weighted CP calibration set is ``large enough'' for CP coverage to hold precisely \textit{conditional on} the calibration data.
 That is, letting $Z_{\text{cal}}$ denote the event that $\{Z_1, ..., Z_{n+t_{\text{ad}}-1}\}=\{z_1, ..., z_{n+t_{\text{ad}}-1}\}$, taking Eq. \eqref{appeq:cs_null_modified} as given would imply that, for all $\alpha\in (0, 1)$,